Learning Pathways

 Pathway Description

-The ocean provides over fifty percent of the world’s oxygen, it absorbs a significant amount of carbon dioxide, other greenhouse gases, and heat.
+The ocean provides over 50% of the world’s oxygen, it absorbs a significant amount of carbon dioxide, other greenhouse gases, and heat.
 In other words, the ocean contributes to the regulation of the global climate and contributes to climate change mitigation.
 However, the ocean and marine life also suffer from climate change impacts.
-Therefore, integrating the ocean into climate strategies is thus vital for protecting human rights and a sustainable future.
+Therefore, integrating the ocean into climate strategies is thus vital for protecting human rights and for a sustainable future.

 The ocean-climate nexus, representing the link between the ocean and climate change, is vital for addressing environmental challenges and is thus a key part of sustainable development.
 Since the ocean suffers from climate change impacts, this exacerbates other threats to the ocean’s health like over-exploitation of marine resources and marine pollution.
 The UN Climate Summit in Glasgow in 2022, known as COP26, recognized the ocean’s importance and aimed to integrate it into climate-related actions.